Former university professor of marketing and communications, Sallie is an independent publisher and marketing communications consultant.

 Who represents the cavalry?
 Negative people!
 To make sure you are fully enveloped in negativity, you’re going to need to steer clear of positive-minded folk, and surround yourself, instead, with negative folk.
 Negative people are the Holy Grail for staying focused on failure, so you'll need to keep them nearby at all times, or on speed dial.
 These are the folk who will keep the negative self-talk streaming in for you, from the external world.
 That's right.
 If failure is your goal, you're going to need to stay away from positive people at any cost, because those rascally rascals will scare away all the gloomy Guses and negative Nellies you know, and all the ones you can find.
 But negative folk—your dependable cavalry, will become your back-up singers, your chorus for non-stop negative thinking.
 As you sing your woe-is-me song, they'll be there, at the ready, waiting eagerly to do all the bee bopping and doo-wopping you'll ever need.
 They'll echo and underscore each and every one of your downtrodden, depressed utterances, and they'll be there any time you need them!

-Steer Clear of Famous and Positive-Minded Experts Too
+To Ensure Failure, Steer Clear of Positive-Minded Experts

 Now is the time to stay away from all forms of positive thinking—even when it comes from the media.
 These days some talk shows are allowing people to be hosts that are absolutely bent on making a positive difference in the world, and for those with plans to always fail at everything, this is not a good thing.